Malay & Tamil Mother Tongue at Home: K1-K2 Tips for Singapore Parents

 - Recognise the 12 Tamil vowels and begin to identify basic consonants

-These are achievable with 20-30 minutes of intentional daily exposure — not intensive drilling, but consistent, enjoyable engagement.
+These are very achievable with 20-30 minutes of intentional daily exposure — not intensive drilling, just consistent, enjoyable engagement.

 A Note on Pressure and Enjoyment

-The single biggest predictor of a child's long-term success with their mother tongue is their emotional relationship with it.
-Children who associate their language with warmth, stories, songs, and family connection will persist through the harder academic stages.
-Children who associate it with frustration, failure, or pressure often disengage.
+The single biggest predictor of your child's long-term success with their mother tongue is how they feel about it.
+Children who connect the language with warmth, stories, songs, and family will keep going through the harder academic stages.
+Children who connect it with frustration, failure, or pressure often switch off.

-Your role at K1-K2 is not to drill vocabulary lists.
-It is to make Malay or Tamil feel like a living, loving part of your family's world.
+Your role at K1-K2 isn't to drill vocabulary lists.
+It's to make Malay or Tamil feel like a living, loving part of your family's world.

 That foundation, built quietly and joyfully during the preschool years, is worth more than any tuition class later on.